run-x/opta-docs/content/en/Getting started/local.md

 Apply the local changes:
 ```
-# only needed if not done with previous example, otherwise it will have no effect
+# if you have previously run example 1, this will make sure you start from a clean state
+$HOME/.opta/local/kind delete cluster --name opta-local-cluster

+# Create the local kubernetes cluster
 opta apply --local --auto-approve -c local.yaml

-# to use the AUTO deployment
+# Configure the service
 opta apply --auto-approve -c hello.yaml

 ...